Growth Trends for Related Jobs

 Taking time to put together all the materials you wish to include in your portfolio also gives you a chance to review your previous job responsibilities, refresh your memory of past accomplishments and practice answering questions about gaps in employment or periods of self-employment.

 The type of portfolio binder you use depends on your field of work.
 If you work in the graphic design industry, you should use a portfolio large enough to easily hold and display your artwork.
 A 16-inch-by-20-inch 3 ring binder with clear plastic sleeves makes it easy for you and the job interviewer to review your work together.

 If your interview is for a business position, use a portfolio designed to hold loose papers in file folders or clear plastic sleeves so you can easily pull out a work sample or reference list to hand to the interviewer.
 As for a business portfolio, a leather portfolio or leather padfolio will look very stylish and professional.

 Materials to Include

-You will make a lasting impression during the interview if you take time to practice explaining each of the materials in your portfolio.
-If you choose a portfolio with clear plastic sleeves, practice flipping through the pages and explaining what you want the interviewer to focus on for each different article or display.
+Job seekers will make a lasting impression during the interview if they take time to practice explaining each of the materials in their portfolio.
+If you choose a portfolio with clear plastic sleeves, practice flipping through the pages and explaining what you want the prospective employer to focus on for each different article or display.
 Analyze what you have in your portfolio before each interview you attend.
 Targeting the materials in your portfolio to a specific job will enable the interviewer to better see how your specific skill set fit within his organization.